BioinfoSZU/CURC/README.md

 [sample.fastq.gz](data/sample.fastq.gz)

 ### Block ratio
-The block ratio is the ratio of the single block size to the size of the entire Fastq file.
+The block ratio is the single block size divided by the size of the entire Fastq file.
 The default value of block_ratio is 1, which compresses the entire FASTQ in one block.
-If the GPU memory is large enough (eg, Tesla P100-PCI-E 16G), the block size can be set to 50-60 GB.
+If the GPU has enough memory (eg, 16 GB), the block size can be set to large enough (eg, 50 GB).
-If the GPU memory is small, the block size needs to be reduced to avoid out-of-memory exceptions (can be set to about 20 GB).
+If the GPU memory is small, the block size needs to be reduced to avoid out-of-memory (10-20 GB is reasonable).

-### Bench result